petecliff/picodelared/README.md

 https://github.com/pimoroni/pimoroni-pico/blob/main/micropython/modules/picographics/README.md

 ## Startup Image
-It one I took on the way to Thurso.
+I took the photo on the way to Thurso and did a bit of editing with GIMP.
 The A9 to Thurso from Inverness is pretty exciting for wind turbine fans... :-)